persinammon/hotel-reservation-app/README.md

 The test suite in `src/test/java` is in particular very comprehensive.
 For example, there are parameterized unit tests, standard unit tests, and a fake implemented using Mockito.
+Test coverage is 100% class coverage, method coverage ranging from 25% to 86-100%, and line coverage ranging from 34% to 92-100%.
+Tests for getter and setters were not written, lowering method coverage percentages.

 ### Note on Branching History